guzmanwolfrank/QuantTrading/Backtests/EURUSDMavg/readme.md

 ### Challenge 2:  <br />

 Coding a strategy on basic code that executes accurately while limiting slippage and price complexity.

 Another challenge is downloading sufficient data while  limiting granularity in order to cap the size and latency of the data.
 I wanted this to be simple, light and easy to customize.

 ### Solution 2:  <br />

 I figured out to limit task bloating and complexity by using a basic signal strategy.
 We will use a simple moving average cross along with a simplified trade entry system.
+A -1 signal equals a sell, where a 1 signals a buy.
+I eliminated the sell signals in order to simplify transactions and make them buy orders at market.
+Another simplification was the use of market orders at specific times like the open and close.

+### Challenge 3:  <br />

+The next challenge is in constructing a backtest that can actually beat a benchmark.
+Here the benchmark to weigh against is simply a buy and hold strategy on the EURUSD.

+### Solution 3:   <br />

+To build a backtest that beats the benchmark I used a strategy that is simple and easily occuring.
+Too many indicators and inputs can overfit the strategy and or limit the data samples.

 ## Results